bloominstituteoftechnology/ios-afternoon-starter-project-swift-fundamentals-ii/README.md

 //: Look at data from [Departures at JFK Airport in NYC](https://www.airport-jfk.com/departures.php) for reference.
 //:
 //: a.
 Use an `enum` type for the FlightStatus (En Route, Scheduled, Canceled, Delayed, etc.)
-//:
-//: b.
-Use a struct to represent an `Airport` (Destination or Arrival)
-//:
-//: c.
-Use a struct to represent a `Flight`.
-//:
-//: d.
-Use a `Date?` for the departure time since it may be canceled.
-//:
-//: e.
-Use a `String?` for the Terminal, since it may not be set yet (i.e.: waiting to arrive on time)
-//:
-//: f.
-Use a class to represent a `DepartureBoard` with a list of departure flights, and the current airport

 enum FlightStatus: String {